-I. College visitation with documentation.

-5. "Habitually truant" shall mean six (6) or more school days of unexcused absences during the current school year by a student who is of compulsory school age.

-6. "Offense" shall mean each citation filed by the District with the Court for a violation of the requirement for compulsory school attendance requirements regardless of the number of unexcused absences alleged in the citation.

-7. "Person in parental relation" shall mean a:

-- a) Custodial biological or adoptive parent. - b) Noncustodial biological or adoptive parent. - c) Guardian of the person of a child.

-d) Person with whom a child lives and who is acting in a parental role of a child.
-This definition shall not include any county agency or person acting as an agent of the county agency in the jurisdiction of a dependent child defined under 42 Pa.C.S. § 6302.

-8. "School" shall mean the educational entity in which the child is enrolled.

-9. "School attendance improvement conference" shall mean a conference where the child's absences and reasons for the absences are examined in an effort to improve attendance, with or without additional services.
-A "School Attendance Improvement Plan" will be drafted at this conference.
-The following individuals shall be invited to the school attendance improvement conference:

-- a) The child.

-- b) The child's person in parental relation.

-- c) Other individuals identified by the person in parental relation who may be a resource.

-- d) Appropriate school personnel.

-- e) Recommended service providers.

-10. "School attendance improvement plan" shall mean a plan developed during the school attendance improvement conference, the purpose of which will be to identify the factors causing the truant behaviors and strategies which are intended to result in more regular attendance patterns.

-11. "School day" shall mean the length of time that a compulsory school aged child is expected to be receiving instruction during a calendar day.
-The District has determined one school day is comprised of 330 minutes in grades 7-12 and 300 minutes in grades K-6.

-12. "School-based or community-based attendance improvement program" shall mean a program designed to improve school attendance by seeking to identify and address the underlying reasons for a child's absences.
-The term may include an educational assignment in an alternative education program, provided the program does not include a program for disruptive youth establish pursuant to Article XIX-C of the Pennsylvania Public School Code.

-13. "Truant" shall mean having incurred three (3) or more school days of unexcused absences during the current school year by a compulsory school aged child.

-14. "Unexcused absence" shall mean an absence from school which does not fall into one of the "excused absence" categories and/or for which a written explanation has not been submitted within the time period and in the manner required by the District in this Attendance Policy.
+- 6. Offense shall mean each citation filed by the District with the Court for a violation of the requirement for compulsory school attendance requirements regardless of the number of unexcused absences alleged in the citation. - 7.
+Person in parental relation shall mean: - Custodial biological or adoptive parent. - Noncustodial biological or adoptive parent. - o Guardian of the person of a child. - Person with whom a child lives and who is acting in a parental role of a child.
+This definition shall not include any county agency or person acting as an agent of the county agency in the jurisdiction of a dependent child defined under 42 Pa.C.S. § 6302. - 8.
+School shall mean the educational entity in which the child is enrolled. - 9.
+School attendance improvement conference shall mean a conference where the child's absences and reasons for the absences are examined in an effort to improve attendance, with or without additional services.
+A School Attendance Improvement Plan will be drafted at this conference.
+The following individuals shall be invited to the school attendance improvement conference: - o The child. - The child's person in parental relation. - Other individuals identified by the person in parental relation who may be a resource. - o Appropriate school personnel. - Recommended service providers. - 10.
+School attendance improvement plan shall mean a plan developed during the school attendance improvement conference, the purpose of which will be to identify the factors causing the truant behaviors and strategies which are intended to result in more regular attendance patterns. - 11.
+School day shall mean the length of time that a compulsory school-aged child is expected to be receiving instruction during a calendar day.
+The District has determined one school day is comprised of 330 minutes in grades 7-12 and 300 minutes in grades K-6. - 12.
+School-based or community-based attendance improvement program shall mean a program designed to improve school attendance by seeking to identify and address the underlying reasons for a child's absences.
+The term may include an educational assignment in an alternative education program, provided the program does not include a program for disruptive youth established pursuant to Article XIX-C of the Pennsylvania Public School Code. - 13.
+Truant shall mean having incurred three (3) or more school days of unexcused absences during the current school year by a compulsory school-aged child. - 14.
+Unexcused absence shall mean an absence from school which does not fall into one of the "excused absence" categories and/or for which a written explanation has not been submitted within the time period and in the manner required by the District in this Attendance Policy.
 An out-of-school suspension is not considered an unexcused absence.
-Students will receive no credit for work/assignments/tests which are due or are taken on dates that are unexcused, except for when the building administrator grants an exception on a case by case basis when a student is involved in the truancy process and has participated in "extra-help" programs at the school.
-Students who accumulate more than twenty (20) unexcused absences during their senior year may not walk during the graduation ceremony, although the Building Principal may make exceptions on a case by case basis when/if the student breaks the pattern of absences and goes a period of time with regular attendance.
-B. EXCUSED ABSENCES: A student's absence will be considered "excused" only if it falls within one of
+Students will receive no credit for work/assignments/tests which are due or are taken on dates that are unexcused, except when the building administrator grants an exception on a case-by-case basis when a student is involved in the truancy process and has participated in "extra-help" programs at the school.
+Students who accumulate more than twenty (20) unexcused absences during their senior year may not walk during the graduation ceremony, although the Building Principal may make exceptions on a case-by-case basis when/if the student breaks the pattern of absences and goes a period of time with regular attendance.

+EXCUSED ABSENCES:

-B. EXCUSED ABSENCES: A student's absence will be considered "excused" only if it falls within one of the categories defined above.
+A student's absence will be considered "excused" only if it falls within one of the categories defined above.
 The following procedure shall be followed when a student is absent from school: